91shetty/91shetty.github.io/ds4ux/README.md

 <h4> 4) Data Visualization using D3 javascript library </h4>
 I used D3 javascript library to visualize the data.
 For the scope of this class, I could do analyze the data in form on bar graphs only.

-    I tried 2 ways to anaylze the data.
+    I tried 2 ways to analyze the data.
     - stats percentage vs year (grouped through stats)
     - stats percentage vs stats (grouped through years)